 If a vehicle has a flood or water damage title, there may be issues with its mechanical or electrical components.
 Such issues may be caused by floods or severe thunderstorms, or cases where the vehicle was pitched in a lake.
 Because the issues resulting from such damage are often extensive, it’s important to have a mechanic inspect the used vehicle you’re considering purchasing before closing the deal.

-Elite Motor Cars of Miami is America’s premier seller of damaged and repairable vehicles.
+AE of Miami is America’s premier seller of damaged and repairable vehicles.
 Our extensive stock includes various salvage and clean title vehicles for sale—including exotic and luxury brands.
-To find the car you’ve always dreamed of owning, and for a great price, shop Elite Motor Cars of Miami today.
+To find the car you’ve always dreamed of owning, and for a great price, shop AE of Miami today.